About 50 kids participated in the training program

 The young people met 49ers’ Super Bowl champion Dennis Brown and defensive lineman Ian Williams, both retired from the team, as well as current offensive lineman Ben Garland.
 The three 49ers gave them instructions on running, throwing and tackling and gave them encouragement as they went through the drills.

-Among the youths who participated in the special training was Benjamin, 17, an Eastside San Jose resident who has a passion for football.
+Among the youths who participated in the special training was Benjamin, a San Jose resident who has a passion for football.

 “I’ve only been involved in this program for about a month,” he said.
 “I’ve played football mostly all my life.
 I got into football in second grade playing tackle football and I’ve always been a team leader.
 So I came out here and have tried to lead this team.”